NavrajVirk25/serverless-expense-tracker/README.md

 ## Overview

 A fully serverless web application that allows users to submit, store, and analyze personal expenses using AWS cloud services.
-Built entirely within the AWS Free Tier.

 ---

 ## Architecture